AdaSpec: Adaptive Speculative Decoding for Fast, SLO-Aware Large Language Model Serving: Background and Motivation

 \subsection{Speculative Decoding}

-Speculative decoding addresses the inefficiency of traditional autoregressive decoding in LLM inference systems.
+Speculative decoding addresses the inefficiency of autoregressive decoding in LLM inference systems.
 This approach utilizes a small draft model to predict the following tokens and verify them at once, improving resource efficiency and end-to-end performance.
-As shown in Fig. \ref{fig:1}, speculative decoding can be divided into two parts: drafting and verification.
+As shown in Fig. \ref{fig:1}, speculative decoding has two parts: drafting and verification.
 During the drafting phase, given a list of tokens $\mathbf{x}=(x_1,\ldots,x_n)$, speculative decoding uses an efficient draft model to generate a draft sequence $\mathbf{y}=(y_1,\ldots,y_{SL})$, where $SL$ is the speculative length.
-In the verification process, the draft sequence $\mathbf{y}=(y_1,\ldots,y_{SL})$ is input into the target model in parallel for a single forward pass, generating multiple output distributions $P(y_1 \vert x_{1:n}),\ldots,P(y_{SL} \vert x_{1:n},y_{1:SL-1})$.
-Based on these output distributions and specific acceptance criteria, all tokens $(y_1,\ldots,y_{m-1})$ before the rejected token $y_m$ that first fails the acceptance criteria will be selected as accepted tokens, plus a bonus token $z_{m}$ resampled from distribution $P(y_m \vert x_{1:n},y_{1:m-1})$, to form the output sequence $(y_1,\ldots,y_{m-1},z_{m})$ generated by speculative decoding.
-Since the acceptance of tokens is still determined by the output distribution of the target model, speculative decoding is lossless compared to auto-regressive decoding.
+In the verification process, the draft sequence is input into the target model in parallel for a single forward pass, generating multiple output distributions $P(z_1 \vert x_{1:n}),\ldots,P(z_{SL+1} \vert x_{1:n},y_{1:SL})$.
+Each drafted token $y_t$ is compared with $z_t$: if $y_t = z_t$, the token is accepted; otherwise, verification stops at position $m = t$, where $z_m \ne y_m$ is the first rejected token.
+The final output consists of the accepted draft tokens $(y_1, \ldots, y_{m-1})$ and one bonus token $z_m$ directly from the target model, forming the output $(y_1, \ldots, y_{m-1}, z_m)$.
+Since all accepted tokens and bonus tokens come from the target model’s predictions, speculative decoding guarantees lossless equivalence to standard autoregressive decoding.

 The speculative length, by controlling the number of candidate tokens generated by the draft model, directly impacts both the latency benefits and resource consumption of speculative decoding.
-Current mainstream methods~\cite{pmlr-v202-leviathan23a,NEURIPS2023_6034a661,10.1145/3620666.3651335,pmlr-v235-cai24b,lieagle} rely on offline analysis to determine a static speculative length, with its optimal value typically identified through heuristic search on specific datasets and under fixed hardware configurations.
-Furthermore, while a few methods, such as SmartSpec~\cite{liu2024optimizing}, are capable of setting the speculative length for each decoding step, their coarse-grained control still fails to adapt to the fine-grained variations present in real-world request scenarios.
+Mainstream methods~\cite{pmlr-v202-leviathan23a,NEURIPS2023_6034a661,10.1145/3620666.3651335,pmlr-v235-cai24b,lieagle} rely on offline analysis to determine a static speculative length, with its optimal value typically identified through heuristic search on specific datasets and under fixed hardware configurations.
+Furthermore, while a few methods, such as SmartSpec~\cite{liu2024optimizing}, are capable of setting the speculative length for each decoding step, their coarse-grained control still fails to adapt to the fine-grained variations in real-world request scenarios.